Bretherton: Education

 Bretherton Endowed Primary was founded as a free school by a merchant, James Fletcher in 1653.
 The present school has around 115 pupils on role.
 The majority of secondary age pupils in the village attend Tarleton High School or Bishop Rawstorne CE Academy in Croston.

 Religion

 A record of a chapel is mentioned in a charter of 1344 but nothing else is known.
 The Anglican Commissioners' Church of St. John the Baptist was consecrated in 1840.
 It is built in the Early English Gothic style.
 Chapels were built for Wesleyan Methodists in 1824, rebuilt in 1836 and 1883 and for Congregationalists in 1819, rebuilt in 1896.

 Community and sport

 Bretherton has a cricket club founded in 1925 which enters teams in Palace Shield Cricket Competition and plays at the South Road Ground opposite the Blue Anchor Inn.
-After defeating local rivals Croston twice in the 2021 season, former notable person Shaun 'Trigger' Parkinson now lives rent free in David 'I've got a ferrari Tommo' Tomlinson's' head.
+They currently play in division four of the Moore and Smalley Palace Shield.
 They are currently 2019 Division 6 Champions.

-The parish council maintain a recreation ground with children's play area, tennis court, football pitches and bowling green off South Road.
+During winter break prior to the 2023 season Shaun 'Sticky Fingers' Parkinson was stripped of his noticeable persons title along with the captaincy of Bretherton Cricket Club, theft from wallets being cited as the reason.